 MYTH: College recruiting begins when you're a junior or senior.

 FACT: Coaches today are recruiting for their team two years - or more - in the future.
 Top level coaches routinely review the top 8th grade talent with the next two training years being the most critical in terms of skill development.
-See Private Training for opportunities to get this right.
+See Private Training (LINK) for opportunities to get this right.

 MYTH: "Recruiting Factories" care about your personal academic welfare.